 characteristics that are useful for identification purposes include: 1)

 whether or not the basal leaves are lobed, 2) whether or not the

 cauline leaves along the stems are lobed, 3) whether the

 siliques are erect, ascending, widely spreading, or drooping, and 4)

 the length of the siliques.
-Some authors refer to Sand Cress as
+A scientific synonym of Sand Cress is

-Another common name of this species is Lyre-Leaved Rock Cress.
+while another common name of this species is Lyre-leaved Rock Cress.